bbrowning/konflux-taxonomy/README.md

 # An InstructLab Taxonomy for Konflux

+## First, the official public taxonomy

+The official InstructLab taxonomy at https://github.com/instructlab/taxonomy is where you contribute to add knowledge or skills to the IBM-produced InstructLab models that get uploaded to https://huggingface.co/instructlab and made available for the general public to use.

+A taxonomy is a set of carefully curated data that is the basis for what you want your model to learn.
+The example questions and answers in your taxonomy, along with any supporting knowledge documents, get used to generate much larger numbers of synthetic question and answer pairs that are ultimately used to fine-tune a model.

+We won't walk through contributing to the official InstructLab taxonomy here, but follow the guides in its GitHub repository if you're interested in that.

+## Now, a Konflux specific taxonomy and model

+[Konflux](https://konflux-ci.dev/) is an open source Kubernetes-native security-first software factory based on Tekton.
+This README.md walks through creating a Konflux-specific taxonomy that we'll use to fine-tine a Konflux-specific large language model.

+This isn't an exhaustive guide, nor does it generate a model suitable for any production use.
+Instead, its purpose is to show how someone can get started using InstructLab to fine-tune their own models for their own purposes.

 ## Generating Markdown from the Konflux website

 This crawls the Konflux documentation website using